rockman007372/Obsidian-Vault/Egg Drop with 2 Eggs and N Floor.md

 Idea:
 - Question does not care about how you solve the problem.
 You are not required to solve for f. **You are required to find the min no. moves to find f in the worst case scenario!**
-- Try breaking the first egg at each floor:
+- Try breaking the 1st egg at each floor:
-	- If the egg breaks at floor i, you have to break the 2nd egg (i - 1) times more
+	- If the egg breaks at floor i, you have to drop the 2nd egg (i - 1) times more in the worst case.
 	- If the egg does not break at floor i, you reduce the problem to (n - i) floor.

 ```python